Skip to main content

 Good Communication

 • Communicate times and plans to your guests and don’t plan to arrive long after the ceremony.
-Fashonably late entrances normally are no more than 45 minutes after the music begins.
+Fashionably late entrances normally are no more than 45 minutes after the music begins.
 Waiting too long will cause your guests to leave early after eating.

 Don’t drink too much